|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-No matter where you go in India, upma is a very popular favorite breakfast food.
-It was originally derived in South India but is also found in Maharashtra and Sri Lanka.
-Essentially, upma is a thick, porridge-like breakfast dish that is made from course rice flour or semolina that has been dry-roasted.
-When you try this recipe, you can determine if you like it and the many ways that you can prepare upma.
+No matter where you go in India, upma is a very popular breakfast.
+It originated in South India but is also found in Maharashtra and Sri Lanka.
+Essentially, upma is a thick, porridge-like breakfast dish that is made from coarse rice flour or semolina that has been dry-roasted.
+Its extremely versatile, so don't be afraid to experiment with ingredients and flavors.

 This tasty dish can be eaten for breakfast, brunch, or as a snack and is so wholesome you can even make a full meal of it!